If this is history repeating itself with the military’s assertiveness, it’s not looking good for Imran Khan, his party, or for Pakistan’s democracy.

 Madiha Afzal is a fellow in the Foreign Policy program at Brookings.
 She was previously the David M. Rubenstein Fellow in the Foreign Policy program.
-Her work focuses on the U.S.-Pakistan relationship, U.S. policy toward Afghanistan, Pakistan’s politics and policy, and extremism in South Asia and beyond.
-She previously worked as an assistant professor of public policy at the University of Maryland, College Park.
+Afzal is a widely cited expert on the U.S.-Pakistan relationship, Pakistan’s politics and policy, U.S. policy toward Afghanistan, and extremism in South Asia and beyond.
+She is also an adjunct professor at Georgetown University’s School of Foreign Service, and has taught at Johns Hopkins SAIS.
+Prior to joining Brookings, Afzal was an assistant professor of public policy at the University of Maryland, College Park.

 Affiliations: